slott56/Python-Object-Oriented-Programming-5thed/ch_08/README.rst

 This is the *Python 3 Object-Oriented Programming, 4th ed.* case study,

-Chapter 8.
-Functional Techniques.
+Chapter 7.
+Python Data Structures.

-Using functions and immutable objects.
+The @dataclass definition and generic collections